Common Rail Conversion Information

 04.5 Engines – can be used as they are if the ECM does not require re-flashing.
 You may need to add a lift pump if yours does not have one on the back of the engine mounted fuel filter.
 You also may have to use the Dodge gas pedal (some 04.5 engines have the 03-early 04 auto trans style tps, some do not.)

 05 engines use a fly by wire throttle pedal.
-They also use an in tank transfer/lift pump, so you will need to get an aftermarket lift pump, such as the Fass DDRP-04, or a Fass Titanium Series lift pump for the correct application.
+These trucks are aslo equipped with an in-tank transfer/lift pump, so you will need to get an aftermarket lift pump, such as the Fass DDRP-04, or a Fass Titanium Series lift pump for the correct application.

 We have the connectors for these ‘05 pedals.
 They are not in the engine harness, so usually when you buy an engine this connector is not included.
 We are able to add these wire connectors into your harness build for an extra fee.
 You will need to get a throttle pedal for the same year as your engine or state which year throttle pedal you have so we can add the appropriate connector.

 06 - 09 engines, including 6.7 Liter- These engines are also usable if the computer and wiring is switched to the earlier style, or you can use them as is with the throttle pedal out of the Dodge (see above throttle pedal information '05+).
 Security issues and cruise control can be more of a challenge though.
 It’s best to get the SKIM module, key cylinder, and key out of the truck the engine was originally in, and hide it in the Ford.
 If you can’t get that then you can get a locksmith to reprogram a new SKIM and the keys, or ask a power tuner company to write you a file to get rid of the SKIM with the VIN of the Dodge the engine was in.
 You will need the Dodge totally integrated power module (TIPM) and the ECM for some 05 engines, and all 06 and newer for OBD-II diagnostics.
 If the engine had a mass air flow sensor and O2 sensors in the exhaust you may need those too.
-Purchasing an entire Dodge donor truck within this year range is the best, and certainly the easiest way to make sure you get all you need.
+Purchasing an entire Dodge donor truck best way to make sure you get all you need.
+DCS does not support conversions using 2007-2009 engines when a complete donor truck is not available.